 If you are in good physical condition and looking for a Rome tour with an extended itinerary, I highly recommend this bike tour of Rome.
-It lasts about 3 hours, bike rental is included, and it is led by a specialized guide who will take you around Rome on a route tailored to bike accessibility.
+Bike rental is included, and it is led by a specialized guide who will take you around Rome on a route tailored to bike accessibility.
 You will be able to stop whenever you like and, in addition to the city center, you will catch sights of the Trastevere and Colosseum areas.

 Of course, there are also gastronomic tours in Rome and the food in this city simply deserves it.
 In this gastronomic tour of Rome you will make no less than ten stops to taste pizza, pasta, ice cream, and many other typical dishes of the city.
 The best part is that the tour is not only focused on gastronomy, but you will also get to visit some of the main landmarks of Rome and you will be given the best recommendations to eat like a local during your trip.